What are IoT Wearable apps?

 Communication between IoT wearable app and the hardware

-Wireless communication is needed for wearable devices to transmit data to IoT hub.
-With this, there are many problems of transmission and software control.
-Many devices operate in the localized region or within human body contact, such as the smart phone watch, wearable computing devices, RFID and health care monitoring devices.
+Wireless communication is needed for wearable devices to transmit data to IoT hubs.
+With this, there are many problems with transmission and software control.
+Many devices operate in the localized region or within human body contacts, such as the smartphone watch, wearable computing devices, RFID and health care monitoring devices.
 The RF band is shared with mobile/ cellphones, WLAN, Personal area networks, satellite communications and many other applications.

 All data transmission must be secure since wearable devices transmit vital information, which is sometimes personal data.
-For this purpose, this data needs to be private and for this both access control and encryption must be used.
-There are several wireless communication systems that deal with the specific issues of body centric communication using a device like a radio terminal placed on the skin surface of human body.
+For this purpose, this data needs to be private and for this, both access control and encryption must be used.
+There are several wireless communication systems that deal with the specific issues of body-centric communication using a device like a radio terminal placed on the skin surface of the human body.

-IoT wearable apps commonly use the HTTP and MQTT protocols for communication with the wearable device/hardware.
-MQTT is a Client Server publish/subscribe messaging transport protocol.
-It is light weight, open, simple, and designed so as to be easy to implement.
+IoT wearable apps commonly use HTTP and MQTT protocols for communication with wearable devices/hardware.
+MQTT is a Client-Server publish/subscribe messaging transport protocol.
+It is lightweight, open, simple, and designed so as to be easy to implement.

-As IoT Mobile applications needs software updates for upgradation and adding new features, in the same way IoT hardware requires wirelessly updating hardware code known as FoTA (Firmware over the air) .
+As IoT Mobile, applications need software updates for up-gradation and adding new features, in the same way, IoT hardware requires wirelessly updating hardware code known as Fota (Firmware over the air).